madelinejoseph2027/final/README.md

 The child is mutated according to the randomly selected change.
 The parent and child are then both simulated.
 Locomotion to the right (measured as average x-position of the leftmost legs) is the fitness function used to select either parent or child for downstream mutation.
 If the parent is fitter, the child is discarded and the parent remains unmutated for further rounds of spawning.
 If the child is fitter, it is replaces its parent in the next round of mutation/selection.

-The following diagram shows the basic scheme of the evolutionary algorithm.
+The following diagram shows the basic scheme of the evolutionary algorithm: mutate, compete, select, repeat.

 ![EvAlgo](https://user-images.githubusercontent.com/122245493/221730155-d7553383-cfa0-45ff-8c91-202135178db7.jpg)